atmys/provably-fair/README.md

 ### Example : Gobelet game

-The client must guess a number between 1 and 10;
+The client must guess a number between 1 and 10.
+Test it on [RunKit](https://runkit.com/atmys/provably-fair).

 ```js
 // Init